-There’s mounting excitement (and indeed anxiety) about the forthcoming CCS Health Sector Resourcing framework tender which is due to be published in October 2018.
+There’s mounting excitement (and indeed anxiety) about the forthcoming CCS Health Sector Resourcing framework tender which was due to be published in October 2018 and has now been postponed to the new year.

 I’m being contacted daily by SME recruitment agencies who are keen to get onto this framework, and understandably so.
 The NHS mandated their frameworks on 1st April 2016, and technically, if you are not an authorised supplier under one of the frameworks (CCS, CPP or HealthTrust Europe), then you cannot supply agency workers directly to the NHS.
 I say technically because there is some off-framework supply in exceptional circumstances, but if you contact a hospital wishing to provide staff, you will be asked “are you on the framework?” and if the answer is “no”, then it will be extremely difficult to supply.